 All types of legal claims have time limits known as statutes of limitation.
-In Alabama, the statute of limitation for a wrongful death claim is two years.
-This means the personal representative of your loved one’s estate has up to two years after the date of the decedent’s death to file the action in a court that has jurisdiction over the case.
+Alabama’s statute of limitation for a wrongful death claim is two years.
+This means the personal representative of your loved one’s estate has up to two years after the decedent’s death to file the action in a court with jurisdiction over the case.

-When a wrongful death claim is successful and results in punitive damages through a settlement or jury award, the compensation is distributed to the decedent’s heirs based on Alabama law.
+When a successful wrongful death claim results in punitive damages through a settlement or jury award, the compensation is distributed to the decedent’s heirs based on Alabama law.

 This is important in two ways.
 Alabama law defines who counts as the decedent’s heirs.
 Not every family member will be an heir.
-In most cases, the law looks for a surviving spouse, parents, or children first.
-Second, Alabama law dictates the distribution of the compensation to these heirs.
-The states intestate succession laws determine the proportion of the compensation each person receives.
+In most cases, the law first looks for a surviving spouse, parents, or children.
+Second, Alabama law dictates the distribution of compensation to these heirs.
+The state’s intestate succession laws determine the proportion of each person’s compensation.
 These are the rules used to divide a person’s estate when they pass away without a will.

 It is also important to understand that this method of distributing wrongful death damages is true even if your loved one left behind a will that distributed their estate differently.